seqwell/LongPlex/README.md

 The workflow is as shown in the image below.
 The workflow starts with hifi bam file, then a two-step lima process is conducted.
 Each lima process will clip off the corresponding barcode.

- - lima demulitplex using neighbor option, get reads with both i7 and i5 seqWell barcode.
+ - lima demultiplex using neighbor option, get reads with both i7 and i5 seqWell barcode.
 Keep unbarcoded reads which goes to the next reads clean and lima process.
  - From the unbarcoded reads from the first lima process, longplexpy tool is used to remove undesired hybrids.
  - second lima demultiplex process using i7 or i5 barcode on the cleaned unbarcoded reads.